In This Article

 - SPF, DKIM, and DMARC must be properly configured on every sending domain.

 - Natural pacing.
-Eli spaces sends with a jitter window so your volume does not spike in a way filters flag.
+Space sends with a jitter window so your volume does not spike in a way filters flag, whether you do this by hand or with a sequencer like Instantly or Lemlist.

 Personalization That Actually Moves the Needle